studiobvio/abc-skeleton-root/_sessions/002_Session_OpenSource.md

 ---
 layout: session
 published: true
-title: "Ours to hack and to own:"
+title: "Ours to hack and to own"
 subtitle: "Open-source Strategies and the Pedagogy of Potential"
 categories:
   - "Workshop"